-During the 1st millennium BCE, Jyotia Vedanga and other auxiliary branches of learning called Vedangas began to take shape and the following centuries a number of Indian astronomers studied various aspects of astronomical sciences and global discourse along with other cultures followed.
-A number of instruments were used in Indian astronomy, which were also applied for calendrical studies.
+During the 1st millennium BCE, the ‘Vedanga Jyotisa’ and other auxiliary branches of learning called Vedangas began to take shape.
+And by the following centuries, a number of Indian astronomers studied various aspects of astronomical sciences and global discourse along with other cultures followed.
+A number of instruments were used in Indian astronomy, which was also applied for the studies of calendar.

 Lagadha was the earliest known Indian astronomer as per the accounts of ‘Vedanga Jyotisa’.
 The religious compositions of 1200 BCE has numerable astronomical observations and calculations, which were conducted by this talented astronomer.
 Another renowned astronomer during this age was Aryabhata I, who authored ‘Aryabhatasiddhanta’ and the ‘Aryabhatiya’.
 He had significant influence on Islamic astronomy and is known to be the first one to discover that the moon shines due to the light of the sun.

 Aryabhata's ideals were re-established by Brahmagupta, especially the one which asserted the beginning of a new day commencing at midnight.
 His works enabled the introduction of Indian idea of mathematics in the world of the Arabs.
 The different Roman, Egyptian and Greek ideologies of astronomy were researched by Varahamihira who also composed the treatise ‘Pancasiddhantika’.
 The astronomer Bhaskara I had written 'Mahabhaskariya', this along with ‘Aryabhatiyabhashya’ studied the motion of the equinoxes, etc.